BlenderAid/Asset-Flinger/README.md

 An addon for Blender for simple mesh importing/exporting via graphical menu.
 The Add-on also includes a drag-and-drop Thumbnail-renderer for the objects.

+Note that Asset Flinger is useful most probably only for the waiting period until the very comprehensive Blender's new Asset Browser is ready to be released.
+It's already in development.
+Keep following [Gooseberry blog](http://gooseberry.blender.org/) to know how it's progressing.

 **Demo** :
 [http://www.the_youtube_link_when_finished](http://www.)